MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.SignIns/Get-MgPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration.md

 # Get-MgPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration

 ## SYNOPSIS
-Defines an optional cross-tenant access policy template with inbound and outbound partner configuration settings for a multitenant organization.
+Get the cross-tenant access policy template with inbound and outbound partner configuration settings for a multitenant organization.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration](/powershell/module/Microsoft.Graph.Beta.Identity.SignIns/Get-MgBetaPolicyCrossTenantAccessPolicyTemplateMultiTenantOrganizationPartnerConfiguration?view=graph-powershell-beta)

 ## SYNTAX